Autism

 Autism signs and traits can vary widely among individuals, but there are several common traits.
 Some Autistic traits include:

-• Repetitive behaviours: Engaging in repetitive movements (also referred to as stimming), such as rocking, spinning, fidgeting.
+Repetitive behaviours: Engaging in repetitive movements (also referred to as stimming), such as rocking, spinning, and fidgeting.

-• Social interactions: Autistic people may have difficulties understanding social cues, maintaining eye contact, and may prefer to play/spend time alone or with other Autistic and/or neurodivergent friends.
+Social interactions: Autistic people may have difficulties understanding social cues, and maintaining eye contact, and may prefer to play/spend time alone or with other Autistic and/or neurodivergent friends.

-• Communication: Autistic people may have difficulties with verbal and non-verbal communication including interpreting body language and facial expressions, delayed speech development, and experience verbal shutdowns.
+Communication: Autistic people may have difficulties with verbal and non-verbal communication including interpreting body language and facial expressions, delayed speech development, and experiencing verbal shutdowns.

-• Meltdowns and shutdowns: Autistic people may experience meltdowns or shutdowns.
+Meltdowns and shutdowns: Autistic people may experience meltdowns or shutdowns.
 A meltdown is a temporary and involuntary loss of behavioural control.
-This can show in verbal ways (e.g. crying, shouting, screaming) or physical ways (e.g.kicking, lashing out, and biting).
-Shutdowns may present as a verbal shutdown (not being able to verbally communicate) or a physical shutdown (feeling unable to physical move or get up).
+This can show in verbal ways (e.g. crying, shouting, screaming) or physical ways (e.g. kicking, lashing out, and biting).
+Shutdowns may present as a verbal shutdown (not being able to verbally communicate) or a physical shutdown (feeling unable to physically move or get up).

 Autistic Women and Girls